 How to make this salsa

 - To make this salsa, start by sautéing the peppers and onion.
-Use about 2 tbsp vegetable broth and 1 tbsp tamari to simmer the vegetables on low heat for around 7-10 minutes.
+Use about 2 tablespoon vegetable broth and 1 tablespoon tamari to simmer the vegetables on low heat for around 7-10 minutes.

 - When the onion and peppers have been sautéed, add them to a food processor or blender, along with all of the remaining ingredients.
 Blend until your desired consistency has been reached.